harsimrankaur2493/cerebro-sync/README.md

 # CerebroSync
-a MERN stack based task-manager
+A MERN stack based task-manager.

 ## Overview
 The Task Manager is a web application that helps users manage tasks effectively by providing features to add, edit, delete, and organize tasks.
 It’s designed to be simple, user-friendly, and responsive.